pomanysochka/pomanysochka.github.io/index.md

 <h1>Privacy Policy</h1>

 <p>PomanysochkaCompany ("developers") built the English Words For Kids app as an Ad Supported app.
-This SERVICE
+This app
-("app") is provided by at no cost.</p>
+is provided by at no cost.</p>

 <p>This privacy policy is used to inform you regarding policies with the collection, use, and
-disclosure of Personal Information if anyone decided to use this Service.</p>
+disclosure of Personal Information if anyone decided to use this app.</p>

 <h2>1.
 Overview</h2>